Skip to main content

 illustration of a hard hat and tools for church project management

-There's lots of tools to help you keep your church projects moving along.
+There are lots of tools to help you keep your church projects moving along.

 Let me share a few of the best ways to keep your church projects organized and moving along.
 You will learn your own tips and tricks as you gain experience as a local church project manager, so always take notes, and never be afraid to ask the professionals questions that will help you do your job better.